WWF UK: ‘Year of the Tiger’ Christmas appeal 2009

 The impression WWF were aiming for was a communication prepared in haste and in response to a desperate situation.

-Visual impact was provided by two images of a snared tiger, which were enclosed in another manilla envelope – this one bearing a handwritten warning about their contents.
-The idea was to prepare donors for a shock and ensure that they looked at images that not only dramatized the need but also connected them directly to WWF field staff.
+Visual impact was provided by two images of a snared tiger, which were enclosed in another manila envelope – this one bearing a handwritten warning about their contents.
+The idea was to prepare donors for a shock and ensure that they looked at images that not only dramatised the need but also connected them directly to WWF field staff.

 Engagement with the project was facilitated via a postcard – which WWF encouraged donors to use to send a message to rangers working to protect tigers in the field.